lbruand/recall-me-maybe/README.md

 Recall me maybe is an open source, MIT-licensed Python package for plotting recall precision waffle charts from a confusion matrix.

-We believe it is a good tool to make precision/recall visually intuitive.
+We believe it is a good tool to make precision/recall visually intuitive and have helpful mental images of your model results.

 ## Installation